patrick-i

 As a project develops, Agile practitioners request and collect reviews, suggestions, and feedback on the latest iteration and how the next one can build upon it.
 These in-progress course corrections help teams achieve project goals with less backtracking.
 Waterfall projects, on the other hand, normally have one review phase near the end, which can sometimes be too late to catch any issues especially ones introduced near the start of the project.

-Some Agile methodologies even distribute project management responsibilities across a number of people in the organization, to prevent a project manager from becoming a bottleneck.
+Some Agile methodologies such as *lean methodology* even distribute project management responsibilities across a number of people in the organization, to prevent a project manager from becoming a bottleneck.

 What are the Disadvantages of Agile?